hmeng/the-gen-z-catechism/chapters/post-39.md

 ---
-layout: default
+layout: chapter
-title: "Post 39"
+title: "Post #39: What about those who never hear?"
 ---
 # Post #39: What about those who never hear?